an-rahulpandey/cordova-plugin-dbcopy/README.md

         or

-        //location = 2, will copy the database to /Library/LocalDatabase folder (Disable iCloud Backup) window.plugins.sqlDB.copy("demo.db", 2, copysuccess,copyerror);
+        //location = 2, will copy the database to /Documents folder window.plugins.sqlDB.copy("demo.db", 2, copysuccess,copyerror);

 }